DataWookie/Trebuchet/README.md

 ## Physical Parameters

+According to [Trebuchet Physics][trebphysics]:
-The optimal length for the payload arm is [3.75 times][trebmechanics] the length of the counterweight arm.
+- the optimal length for the payload arm is [3.75 times][trebmechanics] the length of the counterweight arm;
+- the optimal length of the sling is the same as the length of the long arm of the beam;
+- the counterweight should be around 100 times the mass of the projectile.

 ## Considerations